erjillsison/Reddit-Wallpaper-Downloader/Reddit Wallpaper Downloader v0.1/README.txt

 REDDIT WALLPAPER DOWNLOADER by erjill sison

+Download:
+	-Click Clone or download on the top right of the GitHub page https://github.com/erjillsison/Reddit-Wallpaper-Downloader -Download ZIP
+	-Extract and run rwd.exe from Reddit Wallpaper Downloader folder

 SUMMARY:
 	-No Console/GUI
 	-Downloads wallpapers or any images from subreddits in reddit.com (see CONFIG:)